RavenGrappling/RavenGrappling.github.io/faq.md

     <div id="collapseThree" class="accordion-collapse collapse" aria-labelledby="headingThree" data-bs-parent="#accordionExample">
       <div class="accordion-body">
         <p>
-          Gi or commonly referred to as Kimono, is when you are wearing the traditional uniform, which consists of jacket, pants and a ranked belt.
+          Gi or commonly referred to as Kimono, is when you wear the traditional uniform, which consists of a jacket, pants and a ranked belt.
         </p>
         <p>
           No-Gi is when a practitioner wears a rashguard/t-shirt and shorts, without a belt showing their rank.
         </p>
         <p>
           When it comes to practice, the fundamental movements are the same for both.
-However, the amount of techniques and they way they are performed can differ from Gi and No-Gi.
+However, the amount of techniques and the way they are performed can differ from Gi and No-Gi.
         </p>
     </div>
    </div>